-Once that is done you click “Refresh List” until you can see your project, in this case “TestClassicSpp”.
+Once that is done, click “Refresh List” until you can see your project - in this case “TestClassicSpp”.
 Then Press “Connect”.
-Now you can type strings in the Transmit window to send to the WICED SPP Project.
+Now you can type strings in the Transmit window and click on Send to send them to the WICED SPP Project.
+Observe the strings being received in the WICED kit by watching in the UART terminal.